hash2430/French_EN_NMT/ReadMe.md

 * Word representation: nn.Embedding, not transferred from Word2vec or other representations
 * GRU-based encoder, decoder for source and target language sequence, respectively.
 * Dot product & concat attention for aligning source language and target language.

+#4.
+TODO
+* Transferring word representation from Word2vec or Glove will improve the score.